jacobwicks/jacobwicks.github.io/_posts/2020-06-19-rendering-markdown-and-resizing-images-with-react-markdown.md

 </div>

 <div class='lineComment' id='{block: useResize, line:6 }'>
 `useEffect` hooks will run whenever the value of one of their dependencies changes.
 This hook will run whenever the value of `myRef` changes.
-This hook will also run whenever the value of the `getWidth` function changes.
 </div>

 <div class='lineComment' id='{block: useResize, line: 7 }'>